2009–10 Stoke City F.C. season: February

 Following the FA Cup draw against Man City at the weekend, they were again the opposition this time at the Britannia Stadium in the League.
 Stoke made a confident start dominating the match and should have opened the scoring in the first half but the scores were level at half time.
 Stoke were reduced to ten men early in the second half when Abdoulaye Faye brought down Adebayor, Man City then took control but Stoke surprisingly took the lead through a volley from Glenn Whelan.
 Man City drew level via a scrappy goal from Gareth Barry, City thought they won the match with seconds left when Shawcross headed in a Delap throw in but Alan Wiley wrongly disallowed the goal.

 Stoke then made the long trip south to face relegation bound Portsmouth at Fratton Park.
 Pompey were the better side in the first half and took the lead through the Frédéric Piquionne after 35 minutes.
 Stoke were better in the second half and Robert Huth levelled just after the half time break before Andy Wilkinson was sent off for a second bookable offence.
 With Pompey looking for a vital winner City snatched the win right at the death with Salif Diao scoring his first goal in seven years.

 Following Stoke's FA Cup replay win over Man City at the Britannia, Arsenal were next to arrive and City took the lead through Danny Pugh via another Delap throw in, however Nicklas Bendtner equalised just before half time.
 In the second half Shawcross was sent-off for a tackle on Aaron Ramsey, which left the Arsenal midfielder with a broken leg.
-Arsenal made full used of their numerical advantage with goals from Cesc Fàbregas and Thomas Vermaelen.
+Arsenal made full use of their numerical advantage with goals from Cesc Fàbregas and Thomas Vermaelen.